stephentino/estimate_akm/README.md

     - Restrict the sample of firms to those in the business sector only

 # Author
-Stephen Tino, PhD Candidate in the Economics Department at the University of Toronto, s.tino@mail.utoronto.ca
+Stephen Tino, PhD Candidate in Economics, University of Toronto, s.tino@mail.utoronto.ca